-- Challenge the stigma that perpetuates barriers and prevents access to necessary support and medical services.
+Challenge the stigma that perpetuates barriers and prevents access to necessary support and medical services.

-- I desire to connect with compassionate, concerned, and courageous congressional representatives, policy professionals, legal advocates, plus creative and educational outreach projects supporting worker and survivor inclusion.
+	- Connect with compassionate, concerned, and courageous congressional representatives, policy professionals, legal advocates; plus engage with creative and educational outreach projects supporting worker and survivor inclusion.

 	So – Why?
 Why do I do this?

 	Well – Yes!
 I want to change the world.
 My world.
 Maybe your world.
 Originally – back in 2003 when I completed my BA senior study – I wanted to contribute dialogue to “right the wrongs” I witnessed and experienced in the black market as a migrant sex worker.
-Also, I believed a college degree was the golden ticket out of the sex trade.
-I bought the hyped up concept that I needed to “get my act together”, and “grow up” by going to college to find a career beyond “the life”.